Non-fixation for conservative stochastic dynamics on the line: Formal definitions and setup

 The technical core of this paper consists of proving the exponential upper bound on the probability of the event mentioned above.
-Roughly we show the following which is made precise as the content of Lemma \ref{key}.
-Consider a large interval $[-r,r],$ with at least $\mu r$ particles (recall that $\mu$ is the particle density).
+Roughly, we show the following (which is made precise in Lemma \ref{key}): Consider a large interval $[-r,r],$ with at least $\mu r$ particles (recall that $\mu$ is the particle density).
 We show that for $\lambda$ small enough it is exponentially unlikely (in $r$) that the process stabilizes within the interval $[-r,r]$ (without any particle hitting either boundary).
-The proof includes a novel use of Abelian property which allows the reduction to a study of a labeled variant of the $\rm{ARW}$ making things technically convenient (see Section \ref{ver2}).
-We argue by re-normalizing space: i.e. consider the lattice points $K\Z=\{\ldots,-2K,-K,0,K,2K,\ldots\},$ for $K\gg \frac{1}{\mu}$ and then show at the end of the stabilization process for $\lambda$ small enough it is unlikely to have more than a particle asleep in any interval of length $K$.
-Since we start with enough particles this implies that some of them must escape through the boundary with large probability.
+As mentioned before, the proof includes a some what non-standard use of the Abelian property which allows the reduction to a study of a labeled variant of the $\rm{ARW}$ making things technically convenient (see \S~\ref{ver2}).
+We argue by re-normalizing space: i.e., consider the lattice points $K\Z=\{\ldots,-2K,-K,0,K,2K,\ldots\},$ for $K\gg \frac{1}{\mu}$ and then show that at the end of the stabilization process, for $\lambda$ small enough, it is unlikely to have more than a particle asleep in any interval of length $K$.
+Since we start with enough particles, this implies that some of them must escape through the boundary with large probability.

 A statistic of fundamental importance in our analysis is the `odometer function' : the number of times a particle was emitted from a site until stabilization, (see \eqref{odo2} for a formal definition).
 For other uses of the odometer in the study of Abelian systems, see \cite{LP09}.
-Using the odometer the remainder of the proof proceeds as following: fix a sequence $z=\{0=z_{-r},\ldots,z_{-2K},z_{-K},z_{0},z_{K}, z_{2K},\ldots z_r=0\}$.
-We bound the probability that the odometer function at the points $K\Z \cap [-r,r]$ is the sequence $z$ after the truncated process on $[-r,r]$ has run until stabilization (this happens in finite time almost surely due to the finiteness of the universe).
+Using the odometer, the remainder of the proof proceeds as follows: fix a sequence of non-negative integers $\underline z=\{0=z_{-r},\ldots,z_{-2K},z_{-K},z_{0},z_{K}, z_{2K},\ldots z_r=0\}$.
+We bound the probability that the odometer function at the points $K\Z \cap [-r,r]$ is the sequence $\underline z$ after the truncated process on $[-r,r]$ has run until stabilization (this happens in finite time almost surely).
 Since by choice $z_r=z_{-r}=0,$ on the the above event, $-r,r$ do not emit particles.
-The probability bound as a function of $z$ turns out to be small enough to allow us to take an union bound over all such sequences $z$ and end up with $e^{-cr}$.
+The key then is to ensure that the probability bound as a function of $\underline z$ is small enough to allow us to take an union bound over all such sequences $\underline z$ and end up with a bound of the form $e^{-cr}$.
+We provide a more detailed outline of the proof in \S~\ref{s:proofkey}